Pharmacy Residency Rotation Opportunities

 Oncology: 5 weeks

-- Location: Oncology is centered in the adult Infusion Center but also provides exposure to other oncology services, including inpatient adult oncology as well as outpatient and inpatient pediatric oncology.
+- Location: Oncology (ONC) is centered in the adult Infusion Center but also provides exposure to other oncology services, including inpatient adult oncology, ambulatory care oral oncology, as well as outpatient and inpatient pediatric oncology.
 The Cancer Center provides outpatient treatment facilities for radiation and a 26-chair adult Infusion Center (IC).
 Pharmacy services in the IC are provided by two oncology pharmacists from 0730 – 1800, Monday through Friday.
-Adult oncology services are also provided in the Inpatient Cancer Care (ICC) unit.
-Pharmacy services in ICC are provided by one decentralized pharmacist on weekdays from 0700 – 1730.
-Pediatric oncology services are provided by the main inpatient pharmacists.
+Adult oncology services are also provided in the Inpatient Cancer Care (ICC) unit by the ONC pharmacist on weekdays from 0700 – 1530.
+Pediatric oncology services are provided by the ambulatory pediatric clinical pharmacist specialist.

 - Residents gain experience in both the inpatient and outpatient adult and pediatric oncology settings; attend numerous interdisciplinary activities, including tumor boards, supportive care team, and cancer research meetings; spend time with oncologists seeing patients in clinic and the hospital; and observe surgery (when available).
 Residents also help ensure appropriate dispensing of pre-medications, chemotherapy, and immunotherapy; monitor patients’ labs, vital signs, and functional status to ensure treatment is safe; conduct anti-emetic consultations; and provide drug information to providers, nurses, and other members of the cancer care team.